Lower Back Bugging You? Before Surgery, Look at Your Options

 2. Spinal Adjustments

 Spinal chiropractic adjustments for lower back pain act as good prevention as well as a first-line treatment for many conditions that produce pain.

 Visiting a chiropractor instead of reaching for a pill means that you’re searching for the root cause of the problem instead of covering it up with medication.
-While this is a longer process for relief than taking pills, it is a good idea to seek out medical professionals like a doctor, chiropractor, or physiotherapist to help adjust your body and put a stop to the pain once and for all.
+While this is a long process for relief than taking pills, it is a good idea to seek out medical professionals like a doctor, chiropractor, or physiotherapist to help adjust your body and put a stop to the pain once and for all.

 A review of whether chiropractic spinal adjustments are safe shows that the estimated incidence of stroke from cervical adjustment is 1 to 3 incidents per million treatments and the use of NSAIDS carries a hundred times greater risk of severe injury or death.